-A: Although health hazards due to side effects from vaccines are extremely rare, there is no guarantee that side effects would not occur.

-Currently, clinical trials are trying to confirm the type of side effects that may occur due to the COVID-19 vaccine.
+Although health hazards due to side effects from vaccines are extremely rare, there is no guarantee that side effects would not occur.
+Currently, clinical trials are in the process of confirming the type of side effects that may occur due to the COVID-19 vaccine.

-It has been reported that overseas vaccines that are planned to be supplied to Japan , have had some adverse events such as pain at the vaccination site, headache, malaise, and muscle pain; however this list includes symptoms that have no causal relationship with the vaccination.
+It has been reported that overseas vaccines that are planned to be supplied to Japan\, have had some adverse effects such as pain at the vaccination site, headache, malaise, and muscle pain; however, this list includes symptoms that have no causal relationship with the vaccination.

-Vaccines under development by Pfizer, AstraZeneca, and Novabacs
+\ Vaccines under development by Pfizer, AstraZeneca, Moderna, and Novabacs